gristlabs/grist-help/help/lightweight-crm.md

 It's a good idea to give meaningful names to columns.
 In this case, for each interaction, we need to know which Contact it refers to, the date, type, and conversation notes.
-To rename a column, click its header to select it, and click it again to edit its name.
+To rename a column, click its header to select the column, and click the header again to edit its name.
 You can hit the Tab key to continue to renaming the next column.

 ![col-rename](images/lightweight-crm/col-rename.png)